CarrotOfLight/INFR-1350-Final-Exam/README.md

 I decided to add the outline to pac man to enhance the clarity on him with everything going on already in the scene.
 To do this I first had to cull the object in the front so the outline would only appear around the object.
 I then had transformed the object into clip space so I could then calculate the normals based on world position multiplied by UNITY\_MATRIX\_IT\_MV.
 I then added the offset position and multiplied it to finalise the outline location (makes it appear on the outside of the object).

+Files corrupted
+all scripts and shaders are still there